 - So, you think you can dance?
 If you love to Latin dance, Go Dance offers dancers online classes where instructors will take you through the process of learning to Salsa and Bachata dance, the culture and footwork that inspires thousands of dancers worldwide!

 - Museums are offering online tours, some of which are listed in this Guardian article.
 While it wouldn’t be your average night in, it would be one you remember!

 - Check to see if any of your favourite musicians are doing anything on Instagram live, like Keith Urban performing and his number one fan, Nicole Kidman dancing along!

 - Speaking of dancing, there is always the adage of ‘dance like no one is watching’.
 You can do this at any time, with any music and with anyone!

 This is one for the whole family, the competitive roommates, or the partners who want to work on something together.
 Instead of using your kitchen table as a work and school desk, pack everything away at the end of the week and have a crack at 1,500 piece jig-saw puzzle.
 Working together and keeping our minds distracted is probably what we all need right now.

 If you’re up for a challenge, why not try a jig-saw puzzle consisting of entirely clear, see-through pieces.
 This brain-challenging activity is available from Etsy seller LittleFlowerPotShop.
 This is sure to keep you entertained for a while!

-Finally, and most importantly, pick up the phone to loved ones, chat with friends via different social media channels like Zoom or Houseparty.
+Finally, and most importantly, schedule breaks and pick up the phone to loved ones.
+Chat with friends via different social media channels like Zoom or Houseparty.
 We might be apart for the time being but it’s the time we need to come together more than ever.
 Look out for those who are anxious or overwhelmed and let’s try to be kind.

 Helping to keep the lights on